keebz/todo_Ajax_practice/README.md

 #Quick ToDo List
-This app is a clone of twitter.
-Users can tweet, tweet at other users, follow users, and search for users.
+This app is a quick to do list for users.

 ##Authors
 [Keebz](http://github.com/keebz)